DeVante018/Fake_News_Classifier/README.md

 install the Jupiter notebook

-Create a new enviornment and name it (If your using mac you may not need to do this)
+Create a new environment and name it (If you're using mac you may not need to do this)

-After the enviornment is finished being made, change the top header to "not installed" and search for Tensorflow
+Once the environment is done, change the top header to "not installed" and search for Tensorflow

 Click on it and then click apply in the lower right (do the same for the Keras package)

-Once these are finished installing, go back to home and open the jupiter notebook with the new enviornment ( make sure the "Application on" field is set to the name of new enviornment)
+Once these are finished installing, go back to home and open the jupiter notebook with the new environment ( make sure the "Application on" field is set to the name of new environment)

 Search for where the downloaded project is and open it